onkelbeh/HomeAssistantRepository/README.md

 Except some modules with uncorrectable errors (e.g. hard drive crashes, lost sources or some other unbelievable mess) nearly all possible integrations for Home Assistant and their stated dependencies are included as ebuilds, based on the *most accurate* integrations list from `/usr/lib/python3.7/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.
 I will expand/continue my tests during winter holidays, and do some more cleanups.
 Perhaps Gentoo's Python guys either will bring some more code to 3.7.

 ## Authors welcome
-If you are author of a integration / component or other stuff related to Home Assistant and you want your component added, please file a pull request, or just drop me a note.
+If you are author of an integration / component or other stuff related to Home Assistant and you want your stuff added, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
-Tagged releases on Github are OK, but a Pypi `sdist` tar.gz source release would be preferred, because I can automatically merge it and it uses Gentoo's mirror system.
+Tagged releases on Github are OK, but a Pypi `sdist` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
-And make sure you have a proper license assigned.
+And make sure you have a proper license assigned, selected license should be unique on all platforms (Pypi/Github/Sourceforge).

 ## Missing older release tags
 Some packages with missing or hidden older releases have been [cloned](https://github.com/onkelbeh?tab=repositories) after the originating author has been queried and notified.
 Some cases still require verification.
 No changes except adding the missing release tags have been made.
 As soon as another usable release will be available, I'll swap the `SRC_URI` back to Pypi, the original Github or wherever it came from.